ABOUT THE FOUNDATION

 - Rudolph Family Park

 The Foundation has been associated with other projects contributing to economic development and quality of life in the community.
-In addition to being the principal donor to the Carl L. Broughton Boathouse, the Foundation played a key role in developing the very popular Devola Multi-Use Trail (below).
+In addition to being the principal donor to the Carl L. Broughton Boathouse, the Foundation played a key role in developing the very popular Devola Multi-Use Trail.

-The Broughton Nature and Wildlife Education Area encompassed 540 acres of undisturbed habitat.
-These woodlands are available to the public for education, recreation, environmental study, and gatherings of various types.
-Much of the Park’s development has been related to trails and natural features that preserve the quiet beauty of a forested area.
+The Broughton Nature and Wildlife Education Area encompassed 540 acres of mostly undisturbed habitat.
+The Foundation made these woodlands available to the public for education, recreation, environmental study, and gatherings of various types.
+Much of the Park’s development was related to trails and natural features that preserved the quiet beauty of a forested area.

-In addition to trails, collaborations between Broughton and various trail committees, cross-country coaches, disc golf enthusiasts, hiking and mountain biking groups, naturalists, scouts, stewards, and others have been highly successful in developing additional activities for public participation.
+In addition to trails, collaborations between Broughton and various trail committees, cross-country coaches, disc golf enthusiasts, hiking and mountain biking groups, naturalists, scouts, stewards, and others were highly successful in developing additional activities for public participation.

-The Broughton Nature and Wildlife Education Area was a large area of native Southeastern Ohio forest featuring three ponds, a natural stream with waterfall, rock outcroppings, a variety of plants and animals, and several areas of undisturbed habitat.
-Other features, now owned and managed by MWCD as Broughton Nature Park, located at at 615 Ohio 821 near Marietta, Ohio, include:
+The Broughton Nature and Wildlife Education Area featured three ponds, a natural stream with waterfall, rock outcroppings, a variety of plants and animals, and several areas of undisturbed habitat.
+Other features, now owned and managed by MWCD as Broughton Nature Park, located at at 615 Ohio 821 near Marietta, Ohio, included:

 -